- Acupuncture is a type of East Asian medicine that can relieve some types of pain.

 - Acupuncture is safe when performed by a licensed acupuncturist.

-Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years it’s become available in the United States and many other countries.
-Acupuncture is used to treat conditions such as: back pain, headaches, stomach problems, menstrual cramps, and more.
+Acupuncture used to be a treatment that was only practiced in Eastern Asia, but over the years, it has become available in the United States and many other countries.
+Acupuncture is used to treat conditions such as back pain, headaches, stomach problems, menstrual cramps, and more.

 What is acupuncture?